AvnetDev/rfsoc-board-docs/docs/source/system_setup.rst

 Required Equipment
 ------------------

-In addition to the mmWave kit, you will need the following.
+In addition to the mmWave platform, you will need the following.

 * Laptop or PC running Windows 10 OS
 * Bench power supply for 12V, 2Amps min